oracle/python-cx_Oracle/doc/src/module.rst

       This method is an extension to the DB API definition.

-.. function:: Connection([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword, encoding, nencoding, module, action, clientinfo, edition, appcontext])
+.. function:: Connection([user, password, dsn, mode, handle, pool, threaded, events, cclass, purity, newpassword, encoding, nencoding, edition, appcontext, tag, matchanytag])
-              connect([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword, encoding, nencoding, module, action, clientinfo, edition, appcontext])
+              connect([user, password, dsn, mode, handle, pool, threaded, events, cclass, purity, newpassword, encoding, nencoding, edition, appcontext, tag, matchanytag])

    Constructor for creating a connection to the database.
 Return a :ref:`connection object <connobj>`.
 All arguments are optional and can be specified as keyword parameters.

-   The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from makedsn().
+   The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from :meth:`~cx_Oracle.makedsn()`.
 If only one parameter is passed, a connect string is assumed which is to be of the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.

    If the mode is specified, it must be one of :data:`~cx_Oracle.SYSDBA`, :data:`~cx_Oracle.SYSASM` or :data:`~cx_Oracle.SYSOPER` which are defined at